AP (Advanced Placement)

 CCSD High Schools Earn Top State AP Honors

-February 29, 2024-- Cherokee County School District’s high schools, for the 14th consecutive year, have earned the state’s top honors for outstanding Advanced Placement (AP) programs and performance, with CCSD earning a record number of awards.
+February 28, 2025-- Cherokee County School District’s high schools have earned the state’s top honors for outstanding Advanced Placement programs and performance!

-All of CCSD’s high schools this week were named 2024 AP Honor Schools for exceptional student performance and participation on AP exams, which offer students more challenging coursework and the opportunity to earn college credit.
+All six of CCSD’s traditional high schools today were named 2025 AP Honor Schools for exceptional student performance and participation on AP exams, which offer students more challenging coursework and the opportunity to earn college credit.

-Schools can achieve AP Honor School recognition in various categories based on participation and performance.
-All six CCSD high schools again earned recognition as AP STEM and AP STEM Achievement Schools, and all six were named both AP Humanities and AP Humanities Achievement Schools — while some have earned the latter two honors in the past, this is the first year for a districtwide sweep.
+Schools can achieve recognition in various categories based on participation and performance.
+All six CCSD traditional high schools again earned recognition as AP STEM and AP STEM Achievement Schools, and as AP Humanities and AP Humanities Achievement Schools.
 Five schools – Creekview HS, Etowah HS, River Ridge HS, Sequoyah HS and Woodstock HS – additionally earned AP School of Distinction Honors.

 CCSD AP HONOR SCHOOLS